sovity/chat-app/README.md

 ## Architecture

-The planning of the application can be found [here](docs/planning/README.md)
+The planning of the app can be found [here](docs/planning/README.md)

 ## Pre-requisites